From the Interviewer’s Side

 I've been on both sides of Meta PM loops.
 What I've seen consistently is that candidates who prep heavily for product design do well until the execution round, and then lose points they did not expect to lose.
 The execution and data questions at Meta go three to four levels deep.
 The candidates who get offers have practiced that depth, not just the surface level.

+This guide drills into the execution round specifically.
+If you want the full loop, timeline, and a scored model answer first, our Meta PM interview questions page walks through the round-by-round process.
 Here is what the Meta PM interview actually tests and how to be ready for it.

 The Meta PM interview loop